logologo

 Key points to note:

-provides default configurations for your application.spring-boot-starter-web
+• The spring-boot-starter-parent provides default configurations for your application.

-allows you to package executable jar or war archives and run an application "in-place".Spring Boot uses a combination of properties files, YAML files, environment variables, and command-line arguments for configuration.
-The primary configuration file is application.properties
+Spring Boot uses a combination of properties files, YAML files, environment variables, and command-line arguments for configuration.
+The primary configuration file is application.properties (or application.yml).

-Here's an example application.properties
+Here's an example application.properties:

 # Server port server.port=8080 # Database configuration spring.datasource.url=jdbc:mysql://localhost:3306/mydb spring.datasource.username=root spring.datasource.password=password # Logging logging.level.org.springframework.web=DEBUG # Custom property myapp.feature.enabled=true